Come on in to

 (in no particular order)

-Ray Girard
+Ray Girard -President

 Originally from Ontario, I am retired from 25 yrs. of radio broadcasting (DJ).
 Interests: Sailing, graphic arts, German Shepherds, tiny houses, physics, photography, high-end audio, furniture design, astronomy, bojutsu, karate, PhotoShop, quantum mechanics, coffee, beer tasting, humour, woodworking, writing, car concepts, travel, voiceover & many more.